hayleynondorf/notes/README.md

 - "Programming today is a race between software engineers striving to build bigger and better idiot-proof programs, and the universe trying to produce bigger and better idiots.
 So far, the universe is winning." - Rich Cook

 This quote highlights the ongoing challenge that programmers face in creating user-friendly software that can withstand the unpredictable actions of users.
 It also emphasizes the importance of considering the end-user when designing and developing software.

+# 2023-11-22
+- Today's programming wisdom is to always keep learning and adapting to new technologies and programming languages.
+As the tech industry continues to evolve, it' s crucial to stay up-to-date with the latest trends and tools to remain competitive in the job market.
+Here are some tips for maintaining your programming knowledge:

+1. Stay current with technology trends: Follow industry news and blogs to learn about new tools, languages, and frameworks.
+2. Attend conferences and workshops: These events are great for networking with fellow developers and learning about the newest technologies.
+3. Read and contribute to open source projects: This allows you to see how others solve problems and contributes to your understanding of the programming landscape.
+4. Practice programming challenges: Websites like LeetCode and HackerRank offer a variety of programming exercises to help you stay sharp and prepare for interviews.
+5. Learn new programming Languages: As a developer, you should be comfortable using multiple programming langauges to solve different problems.
+6. Keep your code clean and organized: Following best practices in coding and version control can make your work more efficient and easier to maintain.
+7. Document your Code: Well-written documentation can save you time and headaches down the road, ensuring that others can understand and maintain your codes.
+8. Ask for feedback and critique: Seeking input from peers and mentors can help identify areas for improvement and provide insights into your coding style.
+9. Never stop learning: The tech field is constantly evolving, so it’s essential to keep pushing yourself to acquire new skills and knowledge.